sabia-group/How-Tos/docs/source/time-correlation/time-correlation.rst

     and this means that, before computing any Fourier transform, one should remove the mean value of the time series.
     However, we will keep using the same notation as before for simplicity.

-    - the definition of the infrared spectrum requires an integration over time which actually range in :math:`(-\infty,+\infty)`.
+    - the definition of the infrared spectrum requires an integration over time ranging from :math:`-\infty` to :math:`+\infty`.

     The TCF of the dipole with itself is also time-reversible, i.e.